Professor Kim joined the faculty in fall 2004. She has also taught

 of California and a past recipient of the Wiley W. Manuel Award for pro

 bono services for her work with the Asian Pacific American Legal

-Professor Kim is a former chair of both the section on Commercial and Related Consumer Law and a former Chair of the section on Contracts of the American Association of Law Schools.
-She is an elected member of the American Law Institute and the Vice-Chair of the Subcommittee on UCC Article 1 of the ABA Business Law Section.
-She has been quoted or cited in numerous media outlets, including the New York Times, NPR, the Los Angeles Times, The Boston Globe, Slate Magazine and Fast Company.
+Professor Kim is a former chair of both the section on Commercial and Related Consumer Law and the section on Contracts of the Association of American Law Schools (AALS).
+She is an elected member of the American Law Institute and the Chair of the Subcommittee on UCC Article 1 of the ABA Business Law Section.
+She has been quoted or cited in numerous media outlets, including the New York Times, NPR, the Los Angeles Times, Boston Globe, Slate Magazine, and Fast Company.